A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Path-following controller

-where $ P_i\succ 0$, $ S \succ 0$, $0<\lambda<1$, $\eta=\text{Cond}(S)$ and $\rho_i=\text{Cond}(P_i)$. \end{corollary} \begin{proof} See \cite{LjungqvistACC2018}. \end{proof} The practical interpretation of Corollary~\ref{j1:C1} is that the upper bound on the continuous-time path-following error is exponentially decreasing as a function of the number of executed motion primitives.
-The section is concluded by summarizing the work flow that has been presented in this section: \begin{enumerate} \item For each motion primitive $m_i \in \pazocal P$, design a path-following controller $\tilde \kappa = K_i\tilde x_e$ such that Theorem~\ref{j1:T3} holds, \textit{e.g.}, by finding a feasible solution to the LMIs in~\eqref{j1:eq:matrixineq_convex}. \item For each motion primitive $m_i \in \pazocal P$, compute a discrete-time linear system \eqref{j1:eq:lin_disc_transition} that locally around the origin describes the evolution of the path-following error during the executing of the motion primitive~\eqref{j1:eq:error_states_lattice}. \item In order to show that the origin to the continuous-time hybrid system in~\eqref{j1:eq:error_model_hybrid} with the hybrid path-following controller $\tilde \kappa = K_{q(\tilde s)}\tilde x_e$ is behaving as desired, show that the derived discrete-time switched system in~\eqref{j1:eq:swithing_system} satisfies Theorem~\ref{j1:T4}. \end{enumerate}
+where $0<\lambda<1$, $\eta=\text{Cond}(S)$ and $\rho_i=\text{Cond}(P_i)$. \end{corollary} \begin{proof} See \cite{LjungqvistACC2018}. \end{proof} The practical interpretation of Corollary~\ref{j1:C1} is that the upper bound on the continuous-time path-following error is guaranteed to exponentially decay towards zero as a function of the number of executed motion primitives.
+The analysis method presented in this section will be later used for this specific application in Section~\ref{j1:sec:StabilityAnalysis}.

-In this application, none of the vehicle states are directly observed from the vehicle's onboard sensors and we instead need to rely on dynamic output feedback~\cite{rugh1996linear}, \textit{i.e.}, the hybrid state-feedback controller $\tilde\kappa = K_{q(\tilde s)}\tilde x_e$ is operating in serial with a nonlinear observer.
+In this application, none of the vehicle states are directly observed from the vehicle's onboard sensors and we instead need to rely on dynamic output feedback~\cite{rugh1996linear}, \textit{i.e.}, the hybrid state-feedback controller $\tilde\kappa = K_{q(\tilde s)}\tilde x_e$ is operating in series with a nonlinear observer.
 Naturally, the observer is operating in a discrete-time fashion and we make the assumption that the observer is operating sufficiently fast and estimates the state $\hat x(t_k)$ with good accuracy.
 This means that it is further assumed that the separation principle of estimation and control holds.
-That is, the current state estimate from the observer $\hat x(t_k)$ is interpreted as the true vehicle state $x(t_k)$, which is then used to construct the path-following error $\tilde x_e(t_k)$ used by the hybrid state-feedback controller.
+That is, the current state estimate from the observer $\hat x(t_k)$ is interpreted as the true vehicle state $x(t_k)$, which is then used to construct the path-following error $\tilde x_e(t_k)$ used by the hybrid path-following controller.